 Become an HOA (Homeowner Association) Guru

-The official definition from Community Associations Institute (CAI), is “A community association provides a communal basis for preserving, maintaining, and enhancing homes and property.
-All community associations have three basic, defining characteristics:
+The official definition from Community Associations Institute (CAI) is “A community association provides a communal basis for preserving, maintaining, and enhancing homes and property.
+All community associations have three essential, defining characteristics:

 Yes, most associations have Articles of Incorporation and are registered as nonprofit corporations.

 The purpose of the association is to manage the business services and common areas for the association in accordance with the requirements of the governing documents.
 The governing documents also outline a standard that helps preserve the look, feel, and sense of community of the property through covenants and a system of governance.
-Most neighbors maintain that the biggest benefit of their association is preserving the value and integrity of their individual investment.
+Most neighbors maintain that the most significant benefit of their association is preserving the value and integrity of their individual investments.

-The powers and duties of the board include: set and collect annual assessments; use and expend the assessments collected to operate, maintain, repair replace, modify, care for, manage and preserve the common areas; procure, maintain and pay premiums for insurance; contract for management of the association; amend and add to the rules and regulations governing the use of the common areas; purchase equipment; and more.
+The powers and duties of the board include: setting and collecting annual assessments; using and expanding the assessments collected to operate, maintain, repair, replace, modify, care for, manage, and preserve the common areas; procuring, maintaining, and paying premiums for insurance; contract for management of the association; amend and add to the rules and regulations governing the use of the common areas; purchase equipment; and more.

-The four main functions of the Board as defined by CAI are to:
+The four primary functions of the Board, as defined by CAI, are to:

-The day-to-day operations of most associations are so detailed and involved that they go far beyond the scope and time and attention that most volunteers can provide for the community and its members.
-Most Boards recognize the need to hire a professional firm that can provide experience and expertise.
-The management company can also serve as an objective third party for neighbor to neighbor disputes.
+The day-to-day operations of most associations are so detailed and involved that they go far beyond the scope, time, and attention that most volunteers can provide for the community and its members.
+Most Boards recognize the need to hire a professional residential property management firm that can provide experience and expertise.
+The management company can also serve as an objective third party for neighbor-to-neighbor disputes.

 SPACES DOES NOT HANDLE

-Each year the Board of Directors for your community meets to discuss expenditures from the past years, funding the reserve or savings account, and takes in to consideration any planned projects for the coming year.
-Assessments are set by the Board of Directors and cover the business and finances for the Association.
+Each year the Board of Directors for your community meets to discuss expenditures from the past years, fund the reserve or savings account, and take into consideration any planned projects for the coming year.
+Assessments are set by the Board of Directors and cover the business and finances of the Association.
 Each owner’s assessment amount is determined based on the percentage allocation of the projected annual expenses as set out in the governing documents.
-Board members are owners too, and as such are obligated to pay assessments just like any owner.
+Board members are owners too, and as such, are obligated to pay assessments just like any owner.
 Board members are volunteers and do not profit from the business of the community.

-Most community’s assessments cover some or all the following expenses with the homeowner’s dues: ongoing maintenance, insurance policies, utility payments, reserve funds, personnel, professional management fees.
-Additionally, the association depending on the document requirements, and the level of services desired by the members, budget items may also include security guards, social events, and much more.
+Most community assessments cover some or all the following expenses with the homeowner’s dues: ongoing maintenance, insurance policies, utility payments, reserve funds, personnel, and professional management fees.
+Additionally, the association depending on the document requirements and the level of services desired by the members, budget items may also include security guards, social events, and much more.

 Yes.
 Many homeowners still receive coupon books once a year at the expense of the association.
 Every year more and more of our communities elect to go “paperless” to save their association the added expense of these coupon books.
-Additionally, homeowners have the opportunity to go “paperless” themselves by signing up for eStatements in lieu of receiving a coupon book.
+Additionally, homeowners can go “paperless” themselves by signing up for eStatements instead of receiving a coupon book.